OceanLabs/iOS-Print-SDK/Kite-SDK/docs/push_notifications.md

 --------
 Finally we need to tell our app to register for remote notifications:

-1. Register for remote notifications, be sure to set your Kite API Key & Environment first.
+1. Register for remote notifications in your `AppDelegate`, be sure to set your Kite API Key & Environment first.

    ```obj-c